shussain/shuss_handy_scripts/README.md

 # Shuss handy scripts

-Series of scripts to automate common tasks and to do lookups for meand to do lookups for me.
+Series of scripts to automate common tasks and to do lookups for me.
 Includes scripts for:

 * inserting common tasks into Google Tasks
-* download upcoming weeks events from Google Calendar, etc
+* download upcoming weeks events from Google Calendar, etc.